csriq/qubes-os-usage/qubes-shortcuts.md

 * `amixer set Master 5%+` : Volume Up
 * `amixer set Master 5%-` : Volume Down
 * `amixer set Master toggle` : Volume Mute/Unmute

+## Application Finder shorcuts
+Sometimes the quickest way to start an application is to use the Application Finder and enter the app phrase.
+* `Alt+F3` + `vmName: applicationName` + `2x Enter`

+Common app phrases:
+* `vmName: ter` - starts the Terminal
+* `vmName: fire` - starts Firefox

+If you use often the application finder shortcuts, you might like to rename your VM to a few letters.
+For example from `personal` to `p`.
+Then you can start Firefox just with phrase `p: fire`.